doveletter/.github/profile/README.md

 <img src="https://github.com/user-attachments/assets/789d00da-807b-438d-924e-c8b610cbf563" width="65%" />

-## Suggest and Discuss With The Other Subscribers

-Subscribers can engage with each other by submitting useful articles, references, and tips with code samples via GitHub issues and initiating discussions on the repository.
-If you find an article or open-source project particularly useful or educational, you can bring it to the table and start the discussion by creating an issue on GitHub.

 ## How to Subscribe 💖

 [By subscribing via GitHub Sponsors](https://github.com/sponsors/skydoves), you will automatically be invited and granted access to the [Dove Letter GitHub repository](https://github.com/Dove-Letter/dove-letter).
-The subscription price is **$2 (monthly) for early bird subscribers** but may gradually increase for later subscribers.
+The subscription price is **monthly $2 for early bird subscribers** but may gradually increase for later subscribers.

 ![subscription](https://github.com/user-attachments/assets/64c121b6-f896-4be3-a676-a058cf502d82)